arri-cc/code-challenge/readme.md

 - 1 AWS Internet Gateway for the VPC
 - 1 AWS ELB for load balancing across instances
 - 1 VPC with 3 subnets, each in a different availability zone
-- 3 AWS Instances, each deployed to different availability zones via an Auto Scaling Group
+- 3 EC2 Instances, each deployed to different availability zones via an Auto Scaling Group

 Subnets: